T&L 2900: VIR: Best Practices in Writing Instruction

 - Develop best practices in teaching planning, evaluation, and revision of student assignments, as well as improving sentence structure, spelling skills, and using technological support across the curriculum.

 - Use instructional best practices to teach writing skills to English Language Learners.

 - Apply research-based instructional strategies to develop dynamic lesson plans for students in their classroom.

-CEA_Best Practices in Writing Instruction (PDF Document)
+Best Practices in Writing Instruction (Course at a Glance) (PDF Document)